OpenNTI/sphinxcontrib-programoutput/doc/index.rst

    build warning is issued.
 The expected return code defaults to 0, and can be changed with the ``returncode`` option.

+   A ``caption`` option can be given to show the given name, or by default the given command, before the output block.
+   A ``name`` option with a target name can be provided to reference the command block by using ``ref``.

 .. directive:: command-output

    Same as :dir:`program-output`, but with enabled ``prompt`` option.